On fiber and base decompositions in the Fukaya category of a symplectic Landau-Ginzburg model: Introduction

 \subsection{Acknowledgement}

 We thank Denis Auroux and Peter Samuelson for helpful conversations on gradings.
 C.-C.-M. Liu wishes to thank Marco Aldi, Allison Moore, and Nicola Tarasca, the organizers of the Richmond Geometry Meeting 2024, for the invitation to speak at the conference, and for the invitation to submit an article to its proceedings.
+We thank the anonymous referees for their very helpful comments.